sunnyyang27/tftstats/README.md

 - A champion cannot equip a spat item of an origin that they already are.
 For example, Katarina, a Forgotten and Assassin, cannot equip a Forgotten or Assassin spat.

 ## Viewing statistics
-When you click the top left hamburger, you will see some statistics pages.
+When you click the top left hamburger, you will see some statistics pages. ss

 ### Home
 ss